k6aman/Data-Extraction-from-Wikipedia---Profiling-Top-U.S.-Companies-by-Revenue/README.md

 **Project Description:**

 In this project, I developed a comprehensive data extraction and transformation pipeline using Python.
 The objective was to scrape data from the Wikipedia page titled "List of largest companies in the United States by revenue," and transform the data into a structured format for further analysis.
-The key components of the project include web scraping and data transformation.
+The key components of the project include web scraping, data transformation, and data storage.

 **Technologies and Tools Used:**